ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

 ### Creating a lifecycle policy:

 - A lifecycle policy allows you to create a set of rules that expire unused repository images.
 The following procedure shows you how to create a lifecycle policy.
-You should expect that after creating a lifecycle policy, the affected images are expired within 24 hours.
+You should expect that after creating a lifecycle policy, the affected images will expire within 24 hours.

 - Create a lifecycle policy (AWS Management Console):